UkuuPeople/ukuupeople-the-simple-crm/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 UkuuPeople is the easiest CRM tool for WordPress.
-It effortlessly ties all of your contact interactions and contact data collections tools together.
+It effortlessly ties all of your contact interactions and contact data collection tools together.

 == Description ==